The Search for the End of a Trend with Heikin Ashi Bars

 • Understand how heikin ashi charts can be used to apply money management strategies

-In a nutshell, heikin ashi is a charting style similar to candlestick charts.
-But there are some differences between the two.
-Instead of using the prevailing bar’s open, high, low, and close to build the bar, the heikin ashi candle is created by combining the midpoint of the previous bar with the open, high, low, and close of the prevailing bar.
+Heikin ashi is a charting style where the heikin ashi candle is created by combining the midpoint of the previous bar with the open, high, low, and close of the prevailing bar.
 A red bar means the average closing price of the prior six bars is in the lower 50% of its range, indicating a bearish bias.
 The opposite is true of the green bars.

-Luckily you don’t need to know more about the mechanics because you can pull up a heikin ashi chart on the thinkorswim® platform from TD Ameritrade.
-From the Charts tab, bring up a chart, then select Style > Chart type > Heikin Ashi.
+On the thinkorswim® platform, you can pull up a heikin ashi chart.
+From the Charts tab, type in a symbol to bring up a chart, then select Style Chart type (Candle) Heikin Ashi.
 Heikin ashi charts are represented by red and green bars (see figure 1).
-And relatively speaking, heikin ashi charts appear to be smoother than candlestick charts.
-There are no price gaps on the chart.
+Additionally, heikin ashi charts appear smoother than candlestick charts because there are no price gaps.

-Now that you know how the chart looks, it’s time to learn how you can apply heikin ashi to your trading.
+Now that you know how a heikin ashi chart looks, it’s time to learn how to apply it to your trading.

 heikin ashi chart

 Heikin ashi charts can be used to identify potential trends or trend reversals.
-What’s nice about this indicator is it takes into context a group of bars—not just a single bar.
+One reason traders use this chart type is that it takes into context a group of bars rather than a single bar.
 A group of bars can help confirm a trend change, rotation from a bullish bias to a bearish bias, and vice versa.
 A single bar can be an anomaly.
 And changes from long-range candles to short-range ones with wicks or tails on both sides can indicate uncertainty or indecision.
-This could happen during a turning point and during pullbacks.
+This can happen during a turning point and during pullbacks.

-In the chart in figure 1, at first glance you can see that a group of long green bars moving up indicates an uptrend, whereas a group of long red bars moving down indicates a downtrend.
-But you can take it one step further by creating a heikin ashi moving average strategy using moving average crossovers.
+In the image above, the group of long green bars moving up indicates an uptrend, whereas the group of long red bars moving down indicates a downtrend.
+To take the analysis one step further, you can create a heikin ashi moving average strategy using moving average crossovers.
 One way to do this is to apply two exponential moving averages (EMAs) to identify trends or trend reversals.
-In figure 1 there’s an eight-period (yellow line) and 21-period (purple line) EMA overlaid on the chart.
+In the image, there’s an eight-period (yellow line) and 21-period (purple line) EMA overlaid on the chart.

-Let’s look at the chart in figure 1 as an example.
+Let’s look at the chart in the above image as an example.

-At point #1 there is a choppy trend up, and we see a couple of red bars develop.
+At point #1, there’s a choppy trend up and a couple red bars developing.
 While these long red bars were developing, the eight-period EMA started to move sharply lower.
-This should have raised a red flag that a heikin ashi reversal may be taking place.
-If you have a long position open, now might be a good time to think about where you want to place a stop.
+This should’ve raised a red flag that a heikin ashi reversal may be taking place.
+If a trader has a long position open, it might be a good time for them to think about where to place a stop.

 Once the eight- and 21-period EMAs cross to the downside, the trend may be over.
-If you haven’t been stopped out at this point, you might consider exiting the trade.
-This is useful because it indicates an overall change in trend, which may not be an appropriate time to add to a position or double down—it’s potentially a time to clamp down on money management techniques.
+If the trader hasn’t been stopped out at this point, they might consider exiting the trade.
+When the eight- and 21-period EMAs move downward, it can potentially signal an overall change in trend, indicating that now is not an appropriate time to add to a position or double down.

-At point #2 it looks like a new uptrend might be starting.
-After a group of short-range bars formed, the eight-period EMA crossed above the 21-period one, and a group of green bars started forming.
-But not too long after the crossover, there was a series of red bars in succession.
-Is this a heads up that the trend is suddenly over?
-Note that during this time the eight-period EMA didn’t roll over, so you may not need to raise your stop.
+At point #2, it looks like a new uptrend might be starting.
+After a group of short-range bars formed, the eight-period EMA crossed above the 21-period EMA, and a group of green bars started forming.
+But not too long after the crossover, there was a series of red bars.
+Is this an indication that the trend is short-lived?
+Note: During this time, the eight-period EMA didn’t roll over, so the trader may not need to raise their stop.

 Only at point #3 does the eight-period EMA cross below the 21-period EMA.
 Prior to the crossover, the bars were relatively short, indicating some uncertainty.
 A support level would be helpful in confirming the trend change.
-Once price falls below the support level and the EMA crossover takes place, you might want to consider initiating your money management techniques.
+Once price falls below the support level and the EMA crossover takes place, a trader might want to consider initiating strategies more aligned with re-positioning for a different type of trade.

 Print